cllopes/reactathon/material/2_react/3_components/readme.md

 Functional Components
 - Lightweight does not require extending any classes
 - Syntactically more concise and simple
-- Props passed in a function argument
+- Props passed in aa the function's argument

 Class Components